TomasHubelbauer/lyrics/README.md

 It seems to be reviving it.

+### Integrate the Electron auto-update service once GitHub Actions is set up

+So I do not need to replace the app but can rely on it to auto-update on start if a new version has been cut.

 ### Figure out automated publishing to GitHub Actions

 I am manually using Electron Packager: